tedslittlerobot/l4-auth/readme.md

 $user->denyPermission('add-users'); // This user can no longer add users.
 Like the addPermission method, this can take an array of permissions to deny
 ```

-To keep track of any auth permissions that may be added, there is an array, Auth::$_LEVELS, where you can store them as and when you create them.
+To keep track of any auth permissions that may be added, there is an array, User::$PERMISSIONS, where you can store them as and when you create them.

 ###### Ninjas